 Supporting the Ecuadorian Youth to achieve their higher education goals, and become successful professionals

-The “Ecuadorian Scholars Fund,” is without a doubt the most ambitious and important project, not only for the organization, but also for the Ecuadorian community as a whole.
-To date, over $40,000 has been contributed to our community, and we will continue to work hard to provide more scholarship in the upcoming years thanks to the support from public and private sources as well as members from our community.
+The “Ecuadorian Scholars Fund,” is without a doubt the most ambitious and important project, not only for the organization but also for the Ecuadorian community as a whole.
+To date, over $65,000 have been contributed to our community, and we will continue to work hard to provide more scholarship in the upcoming years’ thanks to the support from public and private sources as well as members from our community.
 The importance of the ESF is due mostly because its success has a long-term and direct impact in the life of those who will benefit through the scholarship, helping them to obtain a college degree, and thus develop as professionals and better citizens.
-2014 was a special year for Juventud Ecuatoriana as we saw our very own former Executive Director, Edwin Quito obtain his master’s degree from NYU.
-Edwin is a former ESF recipient and he represents the mission and vision of our organization and this project.

-This scholarship is intended to assist students in the Tri-State area of New York, in paying costs related expenses for their studies at educational institutions in the United States.
+This scholarship is intended to assist students in the tri-state area of New York (NY, NJ, and CT), in paying related expenses for their studies at educational institutions in the United States.
+Five students are selected every year for a JUVE ESF scholarship of $1,000 each.
+The scholarship is provided to students seeking higher education regardless of immigration status.
 The organization will use information from the Department of Education and/or local universities to verify that students meet the criteria for these scholarships.
+Information on specific documents/application materials needed to be uploaded to the application can be found in their respective sections of the application (after the eligibility questions).
+The application and all of it’s required written components must be completed in English.
 The requirements to apply and participate in the scholarship competition are:

-- Must be an Ecuadorian citizen or of Ecuadorian descend
+- Must be an Ecuadorian citizen or of Ecuadorian descent

-- Must be enrolled, or accepted, to study in the fall semester of 2018-2019 at an accredited university in the United States
+- Must be enrolled in – or accepted to – a program of study in the fall and/or spring semesters of the 2022-2023 academic year at an accredited university in the United States

 - Must have a minimum grade point average (GPA) of 3.0 on a 4.0 scale